kobabasu/inputtag-vim/README.md

     text,zip, ,10,true
     text,products,,20

+Select the CSV header as the first line.
-First line must be a header. each fields of first line become to attributes.
+The each fields of the first line turn to be the attributes.

-then enter
+Enter the code as below.

     :InputTag

-to change lines to
+these lines will convert as followed

     <input type="text" name="name" value="enter your name" size="30">
     your personal data
     <input type="text" name="zip" size="10" required>
     <input type="text" name="products" size="20">

-empty fields or include just space fields were ignored. attribute can be omitted like 'required', 'disabled', etc... were omitted if fill out field by anyword. the line not include at least two delimiter was not converted.
+Empty fields and spaces should be skipped automatically.
+Attribute words such as 'required', 'disabled'... will be inserted as Abbreviations if a word is inserted into end of tag.
+IT won't be converted without 2 or more delimiters.

 You can change delimiter. add this to your vimrc: